-Scientists Are Embarking On A Major Study of Loch Ness That Will See Every Living Creature Catalogued
+Scientists Are Embarking On A Major Study Of Loch Ness That Will See Every Living Creature Cataloged

 The first official mention of the Loch Ness monster came from a book written in the 6th century AD that described a “water beast” which dragged its unsuspecting prey beneath the Scottish waters, and now scientists will be embarking on a major study of the loch in order to catalog every living creature they find there, which should finally help to solve the debate on whether the Loch Ness monster is fact or fiction.

-The new research will be an international affair, with scientists from the UK, USA, Australia, France and Denmark involved.
-As ScienceAlert report, scientists will be employing the use of environmental DNA (eDNA) sampling in Loch Ness and then taking these results and looking at other lochs in Scotland for the sake of comparison.
+The new research will be an international affair, with scientists from the UK, USA, Australia, France, and Denmark involved.
+As ScienceAlert reports, scientists will be employing the use of environmental DNA (eDNA) sampling in Loch Ness and then take these results and look at other lochs in Scotland for the sake of comparison.

 Neil Gemmel, lead author of the new research, has explained that collecting DNA samples from all living things in Loch Ness is the perfect way to determine not only if the Loch Ness monster actually exists, but also what new and undiscovered creatures might be lurking deep in the loch’s depths.